legendschwab/cmor438/Supervised Machine Learning/1. Perceptron/README.md

 The training of a perceptron model determines the set of weights that will minimize the cost function.
 First, we start with a random initial guess for our weights $$w$$ as well as our bias $$b$$ (denoted as $$w_0$$ in the figure).
 Using this, we calculate the predicted value $$\hat{y}_i$$ for each $$x_i$$.

-Then, we use an iterative method called gradient descent to improve our weights.
+Then, we use an iterative method to improve our weights based on the error between the predicted and actual values of $$y_i$$.

 $$
  w \gets w - \frac{1}{2} (\hat{y}_i - y_i) x_i